Internship in Clinical Psychology

 Clinical Experiences and Other Training Opportunities

-Tulane’s Department of Psychiatry and Behavioral Sciences has partnered with several psychiatric hospitals around the Greater New Orleans Metropolitan Area to provide psychiatric services to adults, and in turn, provide Tulane trainees an opportunity to learn and practice.
-These hospitals provide an array of psychiatric services for adults coming from around the entire state of Louisiana who are experiencing a psychiatric crisis and require compassionate care.
+Tulane’s Department of Psychiatry and Behavioral Sciences has partnered with Northlake Behavioral Health System to provide psychiatric services to adults, and in turn, provide Tulane trainees an opportunity to learn and practice.
+Northlake is a private psychiatric hospital located in Mandeville, LA.
+Northlake provides an array of psychiatric services for adults coming from around the entire state of Louisiana who are experiencing a psychiatric crisis and require compassionate care.

-Tulane provides services on inpatient units at local area hospitals for patients who are acutely ill and require 24-hour supervised care for their safety.
-The units are typically staffed by an interdisciplinary team of dedicated professionals, including a Tulane board-certified psychiatrist, Tulane psychiatry residents, Tulane medical students, a Tulane licensed clinical psychologist, licensed social workers, 24-hour nursing staff, and psychiatric technicians.
+Tulane services one of the four adult acute inpatient units for patients who are acutely ill and require 24-hour supervised care for their safety.
+The unit is staffed by an interdisciplinary team of dedicated professionals, including a Tulane board-certified psychiatrist, Tulane psychiatry residents, Tulane medical students, a Tulane licensed clinical psychologist, licensed social workers, 24-hour nursing staff, and psychiatric technicians.

 The psychology intern will play a vital role in the planning, development and provision of clinical services, including assessment and treatment.
 The intern will work with a culturally diverse population of patients with psychiatric and/or substance use disorders.
 The rotation is fast-paced and fosters the development of strong general clinical skills.